 - They don’t treat others well (not the same as setting boundaries against toxic people).
 Perhaps in group settings they are disrespectful, dishonest or manipulative to other team workers or service people (waiters and waitresses, etc.).
 Perhaps they don’t treat animals well.
 How someone treats others may be a good gauge for how they may eventually treat you.

 - They EXPECT you to do favors for them.
 Sure, things may not always be straightforward in this world.
 Perhaps a client suggests they can only pay for a project if they extend it into 4 payments instead of 1 or 2.
-This may also be asking for an unreasonable amount of edits… and for free!
-If you say no, for WHAT EVER REASON… maybe you don’t like that they want to wait to pay until a certain amount of time after project completion, or maybe you just don’t feel good about their suggestion… if you say no for WHAT EVER REASON and they get rude or upset with you, I bet you’re dealing with a toxic person.
+Sometimes this may be appropriate.
+But sometimes what a client asks for may not seem reasonable (an excessive amount of free edits, free work, etc.) and not only may what they’re asking for seem unreasonable, but they may also EXPECT that you go along with it (becoming upset if you don’t).
+Maybe you don’t like that they want to wait to pay until a certain amount of time after project completion, or maybe you just don’t feel good about their suggestion… if you say no to their unusual request for WHAT EVER REASON and they get rude or upset with you, I bet you’re dealing with a toxic person.
 An honest, mature client may never get upset with you for not changing your business model just to fit their wants.
-A respectful person may ask but they may be accepting if you say no as well.
+A respectful person may ask but they may be accepting and respectful if you say no as well.